 In the case of our MPhil, each Foundation course, the Research Methods course and some Options are assessed by means of a 3-hour examination.
-Past examination questions are available on the OXAM site.
+Past examination questions are available on SOLO - search for "Exam Paper Archive".

-In 2023-24, examinations within the MPhil course will be given as in-person closed-book computer-based exam (also referred to as a typed exam).
+In 2024-25, examinations within the MPhil course will be given as in-person closed-book computer-based exam (also referred to as a typed exam).